Sexual Health – Frequently Asked Questions

 A: You will have a consultation with an experienced doctor who will discuss the circumstances around your request for a sexual health test.
 Depending on this discussion, the doctor will discuss your options for testing.
-Some sexual health tests require a blood test while others are tested from swabs from the vagina or urethra and/or a urine sample.
+A blood test will be needed for certain sexual health tests whilst others will use a urine sample or swabs from the vagina or urethra.
 Blood results come back within 24 hours while swabs and urine tests come back between 2 - 5 days.
-A doctor will call you to explain your results as they become available and in the event of a treatable infection, they will provide you with a prescription.
-You will always be advised to abstain from sex or to practice safe sex while your results are pending.
+A doctor will call you and go through your results with you when they are available.
+If a treatable infection occurs, they will supply you with a prescription.
+Abstaining from sex or practising safe sex is advised while your results are pending.

 Q: Do I have to give my real name?